My Girlfriend's Boyfriend (2010 film)

-My Girlfriend's Boyfriend is a 2010 American romantic comedy PG rated film written and directed by Daryn Tufts, and stars Alyssa Milano, Christopher Gorham, Michael Landes, Beau Bridges, Tom Lenk and Carol Kane.
+My Girlfriend's Boyfriend is a 2010 American romantic comedy film written and directed by Daryn Tufts, and stars Alyssa Milano, Christopher Gorham, Michael Landes, Beau Bridges, Tom Lenk and Carol Kane.

 Plot

 Ethan (Christopher Gorham) is a struggling writer who rushes to his girlfriend's house only to be told by her roommate that she has left for the airport.
 There and moments later, they are reunited and embrace.
 It is revealed to be an excerpt from Ethan's latest written work.
 His agent (Carol Kane), upon finishing the novel, informs him that it is “unrealistic” and will not be published.

 Disappointed and exhausted from his many attempts at being published, Ethan retreats to a local café and while recording his thoughts into his personal journal meets waitress Jesse (Alyssa Milano) and is instantly smitten with her outgoing personality, beauty and charm.
 He asks for her phone number so they can go on a date together and she cheerfully agrees.
 Moments after Ethan leaves, a handsome patron named Troy (Michael Landes) enters the café and also asks Jesse on a date to which she also agrees.

 As Ethan and Jesse begin to date, he learns that she was once married and that her marriage failed because she “was not the right girl” for her ex-husband.
 Ethan begins writing a new novel at the time that he and Jesse begin dating.
 Ethan, who manages the apartment building he lives in in order to live rent free, seems to be the exact opposite of the much more financially successful and suave Troy, an advertising executive.
 Despite this, Ethan and Jesse's relationship blossoms and deepens and he falls in love with her, as does Troy.

 It is apparent through conversations with her brother (Tom Lenk) and uncle (Beau Bridges) that Jesse is struggling over how to tell Ethan her “secret”.
 She knows that Ethan desires a family and is enthralled by his interaction with his sister's children.
-After Ethan proposes marriage to her Jesse becomes emotionally distraught over fear of revealing the truth and decides to end their relationship and leave town with Troy, who had asked her to move to another city with him to expand his business.
+After Ethan proposes marriage to her Jesse becomes emotionally distraught over the fear of revealing the truth and decides to end their relationship and leave town with Troy, who had asked her to move to another city with him to expand his business.